NeowayLabs/data-science-template/template/docs/model_report.md

 ## Modeling
 > Describe the type of model used.

 A `RandomForestClassifier` from `scikit-learn` was used.
-This model serves our purpose to perform multilabel classification and has shown satisfactory performance.
+This model serves our purpose to perform multi-label classification and has shown satisfactory performance.

 ### Model selection
 > Describe any model selection that has been performed.